 Your boss or communications director will probably have a list of things they want you to say, but do get us to weigh in as well.
 Why?

 Our ‘layman’ status makes us similar to your target audience (unless your audience are industry insiders).
 The questions we ask are likely to be the same questions your potential new customers want to ask too.

-Additionally, though we are not experts in your field, we are experts in interviews and corporate storytelling.
+Additionally, though we are not experts in your field, we are experts in interviews, corporate storytelling and video production.
 So, make full use of us to help you weed out unnecessary jargon and tailor your content to better engage your target customers.